 We use two broad categories of cookies:

-– first party cookies, served directly by us to your computer or mobile device; and
+– First Party cookies, served directly by us to your computer or mobile device

-– third party cookies, which are served by our partners or service providers on our Site.
+– Third Party cookies, which are served by our partners or service providers on the Site

 Cookies we use